FilippoGaravaglia/DevMemory/README.md

 ## Current limitations

-DevMemory is under active development.
+DevMemory is a working local-first developer tool, but it is still evolving toward a more polished product experience.

 Current limitations:

-* CLI parsing is implemented manually.
+* CLI parsing is currently implemented manually.
 * Primary storage is JSON-based.
-* No SQLite storage yet.
+* SQLite storage is not available yet.
-* No hosted/cloud sync.
+* Hosted/cloud sync is not available.
-* No desktop UI.
+* Desktop UI or TUI is not available yet.
 * HTML graph layout is simple and static.
 * Public NuGet publishing is not configured yet.
 * GitHub Releases are not automated yet.
-* Local AI requires Ollama and Docker/Qdrant to be running.
+* Local AI features require Ollama and Docker/Qdrant to be running.
-* The quality of RAG answers depends on the quality of saved memories and the selected LLM.
+* RAG answer quality depends on the quality of saved memories and on the selected LLM.

 ---